hahn2014/pms-admin/README.md

    - Toggle between views using the "Switch to Raw Data" button.

 6. **Movie Picker**:
-   - Click "Pick a Different Movie" to get a random movie recommendation.
+   - Click "Something Else" to get a random movie recommendation.
    - View movie details and click "Play on Plex" to stream.

 7. **Logout**: